ethereumdegen/degen-portfolio/src/views/blog/webapp-devops.md

 # Deploying a Webserver: An Opinionated Guide for New DevOps and Programmers

  If you're new and want to learn how to deploy a web server, this guide is for you.
-We will go through six essential steps to get a web server up and running.
+This is my opinionated guide with six essential steps to get a web server up and running.
 These steps will lightly cover everything from domain purchasing to configuring your server to run applications.
+If you get stuck or lost, I recommend asking chat-gpt4 or another LLM.
+Im serious thats the best way atm.

 ## Table of Contents
 - [Purchase a .com Domain](#purchase-a-com-domain)